 Finally, you should consider that filling the muffin cups too much will be a problem.
 Some people make the mistake of filling muffin cups all the way to the top when they’re first starting out.

-If you fill the cups too much, then everything is going to overflow and it’s going to make a big mess.
-Not only will you have issues with getting the muffins to brown, but you’ll also have problems getting the muffins to bake right.
+If you fill the cups too much, everything is going to overflow and it’s going to make a big mess.
+Not only will you have issues with getting the muffins to brown, but you’ll also have problems getting them to bake right.

 When everything gets all over the place, it’s even possible that muffin batter could fall into the oven.
 You don’t want this to happen, and it’s just another reason why you should be careful when baking.

 Don’t fret over making a few mistakes, though.
-Even if your current batch of muffins didn’t turn out perfectly, it’s always going to be possible to do better next time.
+Even if your current batch didn’t turn out perfectly, it’s always going to be possible to do better next time.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.